Financial contract definition

-Contracts for difference (CFDs), futures, and options are examples of financial agreements.
-Two parties are involved in such contracts.
+Futures and options are two examples of financial contracts.
+Two parties are involved in both.

 A futures contract is a standard legal agreement to buy or sell an asset at a predetermined price at a specified future time.
 The transaction is normally a financial instrument or commodity.
 The predetermined price agreed by both parties to buy or sell the security is the forward price.
 The specified future time when delivery and payment occur is the delivery date.